Fujifilm X-T2 vs Canon M5

-The Fujifilm X-T2 and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in July 2016 and September 2016.
+The Fujifilm X-T2 and the Canon EOS M5 are two digital cameras that were announced, respectively, in July 2016 and September 2016.
 Both the X-T2 and the M5 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-T2 vs Canon M5

-An illustration of the physical size and weight of the Fujifilm X-T2 and the Canon M5 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Fujifilm X-T2 and the Canon M5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T2 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (16 percent) than the Fujifilm X-T2.
 Moreover, the M5 is markedly lighter (16 percent) than the X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the M5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.